 If you offer Horse Rental & Guided Trail Rides, you have a unique business that only a few Insurers in the U.S. are willing to insure.
 The operations may be called by other terms, such as “Pack & Trail” or “Guides & Outfitters.”
 Operators offer a fee service of providing guest riders with a horse (rental of a horse), saddle and bridle, and helmets and other equipment as needed for the ride (outfitting), and trained staff supervisors (guides) to lead and assist the riders during the ride.
 The purpose of the trip or trail ride is recreational riding of horses that is combined with a tour to view regional features and scenery, or to take guests into a remote setting to camp, fish or visit a resort.
 Most such operations are novice ride providers, though a few offer rides for highly experienced riders.
 Ride duration is often from one hour to four hours in duration.
 Guides & Outfitter Services usually provide longer rides that last for several days and overnight in remote areas.
 Depending upon location, most run for a season of six months, but some may run year-round.
 Operators must have access to trails.
 Some may own or lease trail property, but many operate at local, regional, state, or national parks and on other public lands.

 This is one the highest risk categories of all horse activities to insure.
 It must be properly underwritten, managed, and priced to be insurable.
-We have been insuring Trail Rides for over 30 years and have developed risk reduction standards that have been tried and tested, keeping our program successful long-term while most others are not.
-Ark Agency is proud of this record, in part because we know that a guided trail ride or pony ride is often the first experience people have with horses and some go on to eventually own horse because of those first safe, fun experiences.
+We have been insuring Trail Rides for over 35 years and have developed risk reduction standards that have been tried and tested, keeping our program successful long-term while most others are not.
+Ark Agency is proud of this record.
+We know that a guided trail ride is often the first horse experience for many people.
+If that ride is safe and fun, a percentage will go on to become a horse owner.
 When applying for insurance you’ll be asked to review the risk reduction program and confirm that you’ll be able to comply with management requirements.

 As an operator of these service, you worry that you may be sued or otherwise have a claim made against you for bodily injury or property damage by a customer, guest, or someone else who comes in contact with you or your property.
 If sued, you will need to hire a lawyer to defend you and you wonder how you would go about doing this.
 If found negligent or responsible, you would likely have to pay for either a court-ordered or agreed-upon settlement to the injured party.
 Fortunately, much concern can be relieved when you buy a Commercial General Liability Policy [GL] to insure Horse Rental & Guided Trail Ride Services.